bredmond1019/claude-commands/project-management/project-devops.md

 - That all the logic is sound and we don't have any stubbed functions
 - Update/Create clear documentation for development env setup, and then you run through it and make sure it works.
 - Review the amount of tests, and amount of passing tests.
+- If no README.md, create one after going through the codebase.

 **Parallel Execution Management:**
 Deploy multiple Sub Agents to generate agents in parallel for maximum efficiency and creative